Sustainability Partners

 Caritas Keuskupan Maumere works to support poor communities in the Maumere District, on the island of Flores in Indonesia.
 Our first grant established a revolving fund to provide credit to small productive businesses.
 The first two loans have provided yarn and dyes for a group of women Ikat weavers and new boats and fishing nets for their husbands in the village of Nangahure.
 A second grant set up a similar fund in another village.

-Feed the Orphan Farmers Association was been set up by activists in Juba County, Southern Sudan to improve livelihoods by supporting farmers with training and small loans and reduce conflict by encouraging democratic governance and mediation in inter-tribal land disputes.
+Feed the Orphan Farmers Association was set up by activists in Juba County, Southern Sudan to improve livelihoods by supporting farmers with training and small loans and reduce conflict by encouraging democratic governance and mediation in inter-tribal land disputes.
 A small regular grant enabled them to start to make plans for their future development and a larger one-off grant enabled them to hire a tractor to clear more land for agriculture.

 Flores Institute for Resources Development is based in Ende on the Indonesian island of Flores.
 They work to improve sustainable livelihoods throughout the area.
 Our two small grants provided training for activists working in remote villages and a demonstration biogas unit.